GeorgeGkouskos/PhD-DigitalEconomy-Entrepreneurship-GVA/README.md

 ---

 ## Research Logic
-The thesis investigates how the **Digital Economy** – measured through international indexes such as DESI, DETF, DII etc. – affects the **Gross Value Added (GVA)** across economic activities in OECD countries, with a focus on the role of **entrepreneurship**.
+The thesis investigates how the **Digital Economy** – measured through international indexes such as DESI, DETF, DII etc. – affects the **Gross Value Added (GVA)** across economic activities in OECD countries, with a focus on the role of **Entrepreneurship**.

 The main idea:
 - Digital transformation acts as a driver of productivity, efficiency, and innovation.